-A common problem in product design—particularly in electronics—is managing thermal conditions for optimal efficiency.
+A common problem in product design—particularly in electronics cooling—is managing thermal conditions for optimal efficiency.
 The core of the challenge is designing energy-efficient microprocessors and printed circuit boards (PCBs) that will not overheat.

 A frequently overlooked aspect of thermal management problem solving is architectural design.
 Whether it’s a private home, an office building, or a dedicated server room, architectural considerations can have a huge impact on the thermal management solutions available.